B&W, 118 min.

 Carrie was filmed in 1950 but it was not released until June 1952.
 Paramount executives were unsure how to market the film and they feared that the film's downbeat tone would be frowned upon during the McCarthy era.
 The film did poorly when it was released and was Jennifer's fifth box office disappointment in a row.

 Carrie is an excellently crafted film.
 It was directed by the great William Wyler and featured one of Laurence Olivier's best screen performances.
-However, the film is so depressing and oppressive that most viewers are just glad when it is over.
+However, the film is so depressing that most viewers are just glad when it is over.
 It seems that George Hurstwood has the worst luck imaginable and it only keeps getting worse as the film progressives.
 The last half of Carrie is very difficult to watch.

 Laurence Olivier clearly steals the show in Carrie.
 It is a masterful performance that evokes both sympathy and scorn.
 Olivier took the part so that he could be in Hollywood near his wife Vivien Leigh (who was filming A Streetcar Named Desire.)
 Jennifer is physically ideal for Carrie Meeber, as one critic said, "she looks like she stepped out of the pages of the book" and her acting here is one of her most accomplished.
 She was pregnant at the time (she later had a miscarriage shortly after the completion of the film).
 Miriam Hopkins was quite adept as Julie Hurstwood, George's disdainful wife.
 And Eddie Albert was perfect as Charlie Drouet.